dr-leo/pandaSDMX/doc/index.rst

 * pythonic representation of the SDMX information model
 * When requesting datasets, validate column selections against code lists and content-constraints if available
-* export generic data sets as multi-indexed pandas DataFrames or Series of observations and attributes
+* export data and metadata as multi-indexed pandas DataFrames or Series, and many other formats and database backends via `Odo <odo.readthedocs.org/>`_
-* export structural metadata such as code lists and dataflow definitions as multi-indexed pandas DataFrames
 * read and write SDMX messages to and from local files
 * configurable HTTP connections
 * support for `requests-cache <https://readthedocs.org/projects/requests-cache/>`_ allowing to cache SDMX messages in